miaalexkatz/miaalexkatz.github.io/README.md

 ### teachablemachine.js Demo #1:
 # Hello Wizard

 Let's say you want to bring machine learning into your web creation.
-For example, maybe you've made a game and want to let users train their own webcam-based controller.
-Normally, this would be a lot of code.
+For example, maybe you've made a game and want to let users train their own webcam-based controller, or a new musical instrument that reacts to your hands.
+Normally, this would be a lot of code, but the teachablemachine.js library allows you to implement it quickly.

-That's one really helpful way you can use our new *Teachablemachine.js* library.
-One of the things it lets you do is drop a “training wizard” on top of your web creation with just a few lines of code.
+For example, one of the things it lets you do is drop a “training wizard” on top of your web creation with just a few lines of code.
+This wizard will walk your users through training their machine learning model.
-It's one of the fastest ways to bring machine learning to your web creation.

-Click _Show_ to try out the demo.
-You'll use your webcam in the "training wizard" to train two classes "yes" and "no" with whatever you want - e.g. holding your hand or an object up/down.
+Click Show to try out the demo.
+You'll use your webcam in the "training wizard" to train two classes "yes"
-Then click _Train_ and a machine learning model will be created locally in your browser (your images stay private to you and are not sent to any server).

 ## Step 1: Create wizard for training.
 First, create your "training wizard" by making a new `ImageWizard` object.
 This is where you'll define